4 Most Common Product Pricing Methods + Pros/Cons of Each Method

 4. Market demand

-Your price should also reflect market demand.
+Your product pricing should also reflect market demand.
 Are you selling a product or service that’s highly coveted right now?
 Or maybe there’s a dip in demand and you’re not seeing as much traction.
 Be sure to always be watching market trends so you can price your products wisely.

 5. Cost of goods sold (COGS)